istvano/ansible_role_microk8s/README.md

 * `microk8s_plugins`: Enable/disable various plugins.
 A string will be passed as `arg` when enabling addon using `name:arg`
 * `microk8s_enable_HA`: Enable/disable high-availability.
 * `microk8s_group_HA`: Hostgroup whose members will form HA cluster.
+* `microk8s_group_WORKERS`: Hostgroup whose members will act as worker nodes only (no control-plane components run here)
 * `microk8s_csr_template`: If defined, will cause a custom CSR to be used in generating certificates.